 The Georgia Sea Turtle Center is a hospital for ill and injured sea turtles and it’s the only hospital of its kind in the state of Georgia.
 They have an interactive museum where kids can learn all about different types of sea turtles, their habitats, and what we can do to help protect them in the wild.
 Then you can visit the actual turtle hospital, where staff and volunteers care for a wide variety of sea turtles.
 The Georgia Sea Turtle Center is perfect for kids of all ages.

-Brush Up on your History on Jekyll Island
+Brush Up on Your History

 Jekyll Island is full of history.
 Historic buildings are dotted along the landscape and you could easily spend days learning about the area.
 You can take a historic tour, attend a historic event or just explore the different landmarks while biking around the island.
 Whichever you choose be sure to set aside some time during your visit to learn about the history of the area.

-Eat Some Seafood while Visiting Jekyll Island
+Eat Some Seafood

 There is no shortage of dining options on Jekyll Island.
 Whether you’re looking for something casual for the kids or an adults only dinner at an upscale restaurant, Jekyll Island has plenty of restaurants to choose from.
 But wherever you decide to dine, be sure to try some local seafood.
 We found tons of great seafood choices on virtually every menu and the quality did not disappoint.

-Summer Waves Water Park
+Bonus Activity: Summer Waves Water Park

 Jekyll Island can be a great destination for a day trip from Jacksonville, or a romantic weekend getaway.
 There really is a little something everyone will enjoy during your visit.